bblacey/ez-housemode-scenerunner/README.md

 ```shell
 docker-compose up -d .
 ```
-Compose users may find this [GitHub gist](https://gist.github.com/bblacey/9414231d29132a1f40c38f8ec04a915d) useful.
-It is a docker-compose file that will start all 3 EZ-Apps with in a single compose file.
+Compose users may find the [EZ-Apps](https://github.com/bblacey/ez-apps) github project useful.
+It comprises a docker-compose file with unified config files need to run the EZ-App suite with a simple `docker-compose up -d`.

 #### *docker run --detatch* (alternative)
 Start the relay in detached mode.